james9120/overwatchcounter/README.md

 2. Verify that your Excel file is correctly uploaded
 3. Ensure all hero images are in the correct folders with proper naming
 4. Check that the Procfile is in the root directory of your project

+## About the Multi-Enemy Counter Feature

+The new team counter analysis feature calculates the most effective heroes against multiple enemy heroes by:

+1. Evaluating how well each potential counter performs against every selected enemy
+2. Calculating an average effectiveness score across all matchups
+3. Determining which counters provide the most value against the entire enemy team

+This is especially useful for:
+- Countering enemy team compositions in competitive play
+- Finding heroes that counter multiple enemies at once
+- Adapting your hero selection when facing coordinated team strategies